unstoppabledomains/dev-docs/reseller/reseller-integration-guides/mint-free-domains.md

 * The domain does not have a custom price set.
 * It has 8+ characters, at least one letter, and one number.
 * If a wallet or email already has a free domain, then a second free domain is not permitted.
-* The FingerprintJS ID provided must be generated within the past 30 seconds and have a confidence score of at least 90%.
+* The FingerprintJS Visitor ID provided must be generated within the past 30 seconds and have a confidence score of at least 90%.

 :::success congratulations!
 You have successfully minted a free domain with the Partner API.